-5.1.1 Health, Habits, Hygiene: What is Health?
+9.1.1 Health, Habits, Hygiene: What is Health?

 As per the World Health Organization (WHO), health is a "State of complete physical, mental, and social well-being, and not merely the absence of disease or infirmity."
-This means being healthy does not simply mean not being unhealthy - it also means you need to be at peace emotionally, and feel fit physically.
+This means being healthy does not simply mean not being unhealthy - it also means you need to be at peace emotionally and feel fit physically.
 For example, you cannot say you are healthy simply because you do not have any physical ailments like a cold or cough.
+You also need to think about whether you are feeling calm, relaxed and happy.